eclipse-iceoryx/iceoryx/doc/design/draft/subscription.md

 | P1        | 31        | D      | | P2        | 40        | I      |
 | P1        | 41        | E      | | P2        | 42        | J      |

-Let's assume the subscriber subscribes to the service.
+Let's assume the subscriber subscribes to the topic.

 #### Subscription with _HistorySize_ 0